googlearchive/abelana-gcp/README.md

         * https//<your-appengine-project>.appspot.com/gitkit

   * Service Account
-    * Generate and download a new P12 key
+    * Generate and download a new P12 key.

   * Public API Access
     * Key for browser applications
     * Key for server applications

-1. Click on **APIs**, you will need the followng:
+1. Click on **APIs**.
+You will need the following:
   * Google Cloud Storage
   * Google Cloud Storage JSON API
   * Google Compute Engine